Rotation Structure

 Your core residency training at AnMed is in Ambulatory Family Medicine.
 Take advantage of the opportunity to shape your training experience with optional tracks that align with your medical aspirations.

-The Family Medicine Residency tracks allow you the flexibility to concentrate part of your individualized plan on a specialized area at the end of your first year.
+The Family Medicine Residency tracks allow you the flexibility to concentrate part of your individualized learning plan on a specialized area during your second and third years.
 Choosing a track allows you to pursue your medical interests in your second and third year of residency and helps you become an exceptional physician in a certain area of family medicine.

 Explore the family medicine resident tracks available at AnMed.